jack-malik/PayTracker/README.md

 1/.
 PROJECT REQUIREMENTS

 The project is pom-based and requires access to Maven and Internet connection.
-The project requires IntellJ Idea IDE to build and run.
+For convenience the project has .idea project file to build and run.

 2/.
 PROJECT BUILD AND RUNNING